dipbazz/track-my-fitness-ui/README.md

 ---
 ## About

 A fitness tracking app to measure daily exercises performed and stay focused on achieving the target.
+Backend API for this app is [track my fitness API](https://github.com/dipbazz/track-my-fitness)

 ![Screenshot of track my fitness app](./public/fitness.png)